alf45tar/PedalinoMini/README.md

 PedalinoMini™ supports IEEE 802.11 b/g/n WiFi with WPA/WPA2 authentication (only 2.4 GHz).

 PedalinoMini™ implements Wi-Fi Protected Setup (WPS) and Smart Config technology ([Espressif’s ESP-TOUCH protocol](https://www.espressif.com/en/products/software/esp-touch/overview)).
 WPS needs access to the WPS button on the WiFi router.
-SmartConfig requires a smartphone with one the following apps:
+Smart Config requires a smartphone with one the following apps:

 - [ESP8266 SmartConfig](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch) for Android
 - [Espressif Esptouch](https://itunes.apple.com/us/app/espressif-esptouch/id1071176700?mt=8) for iOS

 If the WiFi network is not available PedalinoMini™ will create an hotspot WiFi network for you.
 Connect all your device to it.

-### Boot procedure

 - On power on Pedalino will try to connect to the last know access point
 - If it cannot connect to the last used access point within 15 seconds it enters into Smart Config mode